Disclaimers: See Part 1

 "No. No. Oris is the new lieutenant of the First Army."
 Meleager corrected.

 "A warrior from the Sixth Army has become a lieutenant to another?
 That's a first."
-Vercinix stated.
+Vercinix purported.

-"General Nale and General Glaphyra was in cahoots about Oris' elevation.
+"General Nale and General Glaphyra were in cahoots, anent to Oris' elevation.
 I haven't had an opportunity to chat with him, but I will at the banquet this evening.
 Will you be there?"
-Meleager questioned.
+Meleager asked.

-"I'm actually looking forward to spending quality cronus with my wife and kids." he professed.
-"I'll see if Mendala want to go.
+"I'm actually looking forward to spending quality Cronus with my wife and kids."
+He pronounced.
+"I'll see if Mendala wants to go.
 If not, I will make a short cameo to acknowledge Oris' advancement."

-Meleager nodded in agreement.
-"Is there anything else to report?"
+Nodding in agreement, Meleager inquired, "Is there anything else to report?"

-"There's nothing more to account, Regent Chancellor." the General of the Fourth Army chuckled.
+"There's nothing more to account, Regent Chancellor."
+The General of the Fourth Army snickered.

 "Don't start that, Vercinix.
-Last year everyone was calling me, General Regent, because of Darnelle spreading it.
-Chancellor is the only reference I prefer." the older man laughed.
+Last year everyone was calling me General Regent, because of Darnelle spreading it.
+Chancellor is the only reference I prefer."
+The older man halted his laughter.
 "I won't hold you any longer.
 Go to your family and relay to them my good wishes."

-As he commenced walking to the oak doors, Vercinix looked back to inquire.
-"The Conqueror isn't doing anything crazy and she'll be alright, won't she?"
+"Thank you, Chancellor."
+Arising from his chair and saluting, Vercinix commenced walking to the oak doors, but turned back to query, "The Conqueror isn't doing anything crazy and she'll be alright, won't she?"

-Meleager assured him.
-"She's the greatest warrior I've ever seen.
-I'm certain our Lord will be okay."
+Meleager assured him, "She's the greatest warrior I've ever seen.
+I'm positive our Lord will be okay."

-Brutus stood next to his brother in-law, in front of his tent while he vented.
-"I warned you not to bring your uppity slave, Cassius."
+Brutus stood in front of his tent, next to his venting brother in-law.
+"I'd warned you not to bring your uppity slave, Cassius."

 "No." Cassius yielded.
 "She's still ruthless."

 "That's my point, Cassius.
-It's the reason we needed her on our side.
-She alone could destroy Octavian and Marcus."
+That's the reason we need her on our side.
+She alone can destroy Octavian and Marcus."

-Both men eyes surveyed the expansive base camp as Roman soldiers went about their daily routine.
-Many of them was practicing with their gladius, or bows and arrows.
-Some hunted for food and brought clean water to drink.
-Others dallied around waiting for action of any kind.
+Both men's eyes surveyed the expansive base-camp, while Roman soldiers went about their daily routine.
+Many of them were practicing with their gladius or bows and arrows.
+Some hunted for food and bought clean water to drink from the town market.
+Others dallied around, waiting for action of any kind.

-He had abscond himself on the island of Crete for almost a full moon and it started to addle his nerves.
-Limited food choices, plus not seeing sights that compared to Rome's magnificence annoyed him.
-Dia's endless forest reminded him of Germania and he hated that place too.
-At least if he linked with the Conqueror, a tasty hot supper and a warm bed in Corinth would be acquired.
+He had absconded himself on the island of Crete for almost a full moon and it started to addle his nerves.
+Limited food choices, plus not seeing sights that compared to Rome's magnificence, annoyed him.
+Dia's endless forest reminded him of Germania and he hated that place, too.
+At least if he linked with the Conqueror, a tasty, hot supper, and a warm bed in Corinth would be acquired.

-"Tell me once more what the Conqueror said to you."
+"Tell me once more what the Conqueror avouched to you."
 Brutus decreed.

-"After her vilification of us, she told me that she would be paying you a visit."
-Cassius paraphrased, then pondered aloud.
-"I think she's of a mind to cause us harm.
+"After her vilification of us, she'd apprised me that she would be paying you a visit."
+Cassius paraphrased, then pondered aloud, "I think she's of a mind to cause us harm.
 What do you make of her visitation?"

-"Why is Domitus cooking, when I warned him not to?"
-Brutus' eyebrows corrugated at the man in question.
-"Of all mortals to use fire, that poor Prometheus suffers for giving mankind, Domitus is the worse.
-He shames the bound Titan when he uses fire to serve piss tasting food."
+"Why is Domitus cooking when I warned him not to?"
+Brutus' eyebrows corrugated at the lieutenant in question.
+"Of all mortals to use the sacred element that poor Prometheus suffers for giving mankind, Domitus is the worse.
+He shames the bound Titan when he uses fire to serve piss-tasting food."

 "Damn that."
-Cassius pronounced in frustration.
+Cassius cursed in frustration.
 "What is your strategy for dealing with the Conqueror's arrival here?"

-"Did she tell you when she was coming?"
-Brutus asked.
+Brutus' cognition went back on topic.
+"Did the Conqueror tell you when she was coming?" .

 "Did her words sound threatening?"

 Cassius became livid.
-"She murdered, Pindarus!
-Gave me the corpse so I'd view his slit throat!
-I had to honor his request to be buried at sea.
-And you're asking me, did she sound threatening?"
+"She murdered Pindarus!
+Gave me the corpse, so I'd view his slit throat!
+I presumed that he would outlive me, in lieu of having to honor his request to be buried at sea, and...
+And you're asking me did she sound threatening?"

-Brutus turned his full focus on his brother in-law.
-"The Conqueror wasn't keen on listening to our proposition from the beginning.
+Brutus laid his full focus on his brother in-law.
+"The Conqueror weren't keen on hearing out our proposition from the beginning.
 You were overly qualified to go to Corinth and use your skillful wordplay as a diplomat to intrigue her.
-Your slave however, was too high-handed and it cost him his life."
+Your slave, however, was too high-handed and it cost him his life."

 "Pindarus isn't a slave."
-Cassius retorted.
+Cassius admonished.
 "I granted his freedom before he drew his final breath."

 "Pindarus isn't anything anymore."
-Brutus responded.
+Brutus rectified.
 "He's dead."

-"His body has hardly been laid to rest in the Cretan Sea and you insult him?"
+"His body has hardly been cast to rest in the Cretan Sea and you insult him?"

-Cassius wiped the wetness from his eyes and placed the memory of the slave boy, that became a surrogate son, into the recess of his brain.
+Cassius wiped the wetness from his eyes and placed the memory of the slave-boy, who became a surrogate son, into the recesses of his brain.
 "You are right, Brutus."

-"So she could be coming here to just see me face to face, or to attack our Legions."
+"So, she could be coming here to just see me face-to-face or it could be a ploy to attack our Legions."
 Brutus contemplated.

 "We can't lose our men in combat with her.
-We have to restore the republic."
-Cassius averred.
+We have to restore the Republic to its regal glory."
+Cassius predicated.

-"Don't worry, I have a stratagem that will either way delay the Conqueror, or kill her."
-Brutus asserted.
-"Until then, tell Domitus to never cook our meals ever again, or I'll have his head boiled while he's alive."
+"Don't fret.
+I have a stratagem that will either delay the Conqueror, or kill her."
+Brutus unveiled.
+"Until then, tell Domitus to never cook our meals ever again, or I'll have his head boiled whilst he's alive."

-Cassius suppressed his discontent for Brutus' plan and began walking to the errant cook.
+Cassius suppressed his discontent for Brutus' scheme and began trudging to the errant cook.

 "One other thing."
 Brutus called out, making Cassius turn in his direction.
-"Cut your damn hair and shave that stubble off your face.
-We are Romans, not savages."
+"Cut your damn hair and shave that stubble off of your face.
+We are Romans.
+Not savages."